 American Equity Investment Life Holding (AEL) EVP Sells $857,692.20 in Stock

-American Equity Investment Life Holding (NYSE:AEL) EVP Ronald James Grensteiner sold 28,020 shares of the firm’s stock in a transaction dated Friday, March 23rd.
-The shares were sold at an average price of $30.61, for a total value of $857,692.20.
-Following the completion of the sale, the executive vice president now owns 122,792 shares of the company’s stock, valued at $3,758,663.12.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+American Equity Investment Life Holding (NYSE:AEL) EVP Ronald James Grensteiner sold 28,020 shares of the business’s stock in a transaction on Friday, March 23rd.
+The stock was sold at an average price of $30.61, for a total transaction of $857,692.20.
+Following the transaction, the executive vice president now directly owns 122,792 shares in the company, valued at approximately $3,758,663.12.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

 Ronald James Grensteiner also recently made the following trade(s):

-American Equity Investment Life (NYSE:AEL) last announced its quarterly earnings results on Wednesday, February 7th.
-The financial services provider reported $0.82 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.68 by $0.14.
+American Equity Investment Life (NYSE:AEL) last posted its earnings results on Wednesday, February 7th.
+The financial services provider reported $0.82 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.68 by $0.14.
 American Equity Investment Life had a net margin of 4.49% and a return on equity of 10.65%.
-The business had revenue of $1.24 billion for the quarter, compared to analysts’ expectations of $550.89 million.
-During the same quarter last year, the firm earned $0.63 EPS.
-The firm’s revenue for the quarter was up 99.0% compared to the same quarter last year. equities analysts predict that American Equity Investment Life Holding will post 3.4 EPS for the current fiscal year.
+The business had revenue of $1.24 billion for the quarter, compared to analyst estimates of $550.89 million.
+During the same quarter in the prior year, the firm earned $0.63 EPS.
+The firm’s quarterly revenue was up 99.0% compared to the same quarter last year. sell-side analysts anticipate that American Equity Investment Life Holding will post 3.4 EPS for the current fiscal year.

+Several equities research analysts have issued reports on the stock.
+ValuEngine raised shares of American Equity Investment Life from a “buy” rating to a “strong-buy” rating in a report on Friday, February 2nd.
+Royal Bank of Canada reissued a “buy” rating and issued a $35.00 price target on shares of American Equity Investment Life in a report on Friday, December 8th.
+B. Riley boosted their price target on shares of American Equity Investment Life from $26.00 to $30.00 and gave the company a “neutral” rating in a report on Wednesday, December 6th.
+SunTrust Banks reissued a “buy” rating and issued a $38.00 price target on shares of American Equity Investment Life in a report on Friday, February 9th.
+Finally, UBS assumed coverage on shares of American Equity Investment Life in a report on Friday, March 2nd.
+They issued a “sell” rating and a $30.00 price target on the stock.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating and five have issued a buy rating to the stock.
+American Equity Investment Life has a consensus rating of “Hold” and a consensus target price of $30.88.

-A number of hedge funds and other institutional investors have recently made changes to their positions in AEL.
-Alyeska Investment Group L.P. bought a new position in American Equity Investment Life in the 3rd quarter valued at about $53,547,000.
-Hennessy Advisors Inc. bought a new position in shares of American Equity Investment Life during the 4th quarter worth approximately $32,746,000.
-Schroder Investment Management Group lifted its position in shares of American Equity Investment Life by 105.9% during the 4th quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Alyeska Investment Group L.P. acquired a new position in American Equity Investment Life during the 3rd quarter worth about $53,547,000.
+Hennessy Advisors Inc. acquired a new position in American Equity Investment Life during the 4th quarter worth about $32,746,000.
+Schroder Investment Management Group lifted its position in American Equity Investment Life by 105.9% during the 4th quarter.
 Schroder Investment Management Group now owns 846,289 shares of the financial services provider’s stock worth $26,006,000 after buying an additional 435,341 shares in the last quarter.
-Millennium Management LLC lifted its position in shares of American Equity Investment Life by 225.2% during the 4th quarter.
+Millennium Management LLC lifted its position in American Equity Investment Life by 225.2% during the 4th quarter.
 Millennium Management LLC now owns 605,285 shares of the financial services provider’s stock worth $18,600,000 after buying an additional 419,164 shares in the last quarter.
-Finally, Wells Fargo & Company MN lifted its position in shares of American Equity Investment Life by 67.7% during the 4th quarter.
+Finally, Wells Fargo & Company MN lifted its position in American Equity Investment Life by 67.7% during the 4th quarter.
 Wells Fargo & Company MN now owns 853,628 shares of the financial services provider’s stock worth $26,233,000 after buying an additional 344,654 shares in the last quarter.
 93.49% of the stock is currently owned by institutional investors and hedge funds.

-Several brokerages have recently commented on AEL.
-UBS began coverage on American Equity Investment Life in a research note on Friday, March 2nd.
-They issued a “sell” rating and a $30.00 target price for the company.
-ValuEngine downgraded American Equity Investment Life from a “strong-buy” rating to a “buy” rating in a research note on Friday, February 9th.
-SunTrust Banks restated a “buy” rating and issued a $38.00 target price on shares of American Equity Investment Life in a research note on Friday, February 9th.
-Royal Bank of Canada reaffirmed a “buy” rating and issued a $35.00 price target on shares of American Equity Investment Life in a research report on Friday, December 8th.
-Finally, B. Riley raised their price target on shares of American Equity Investment Life from $26.00 to $30.00 and gave the company a “neutral” rating in a research report on Wednesday, December 6th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and five have given a buy rating to the company’s stock.
-The company has an average rating of “Hold” and an average target price of $30.88.

-COPYRIGHT VIOLATION WARNING: This article was posted by Macon Daily and is the property of of Macon Daily.
-If you are reading this article on another publication, it was copied illegally and republished in violation of United States & international trademark & copyright law.
-The original version of this article can be viewed at https://macondaily.com/2018/03/26/american-equity-investment-life-holding-ael-evp-sells-857692-20-in-stock.html.
+ILLEGAL ACTIVITY NOTICE: This report was first published by Macon Daily and is owned by of Macon Daily.
+If you are accessing this report on another website, it was illegally copied and reposted in violation of international trademark & copyright legislation.
+The original version of this report can be read at https://macondaily.com/2018/04/02/american-equity-investment-life-holding-ael-evp-sells-857692-20-in-stock-updated.html.

 American Equity Investment Life Company Profile